Skip to main content

 NPR reports multiple ICE officers have been granted access to information in the Office of Refugee Resettlement's (ORR) unaccompanied minors (UAC) database.
 Although ICE juvenile coordinators have always had access to ORR's UAC database, additional ICE personnel, not "trained in laws and regulations related to unaccompanied alien children," have now been granted access.
 This change occurs just as ORR published new guidance requiring fingerprinting for all adult sponsors and adult household members prior to release of a minor.

-The acting director of the Office of Refugee Resettlement said the new policy was necessary "to build a culture of child safety and accountability."
-Advocates say they fear the administration will use the database for immigration enforcement against families who take in UACs.
+The acting director of ORR said the new policy was necessary "to build a culture of child safety and accountability."
+Advocates say they fear use of the database for immigration enforcement against sponsor families.

 Trump 2.0 [ID #1544]